Read This First

 - To help people with visual impairments identify the switch as an interactive element, the cursor is changed to a pointer when hovering over the switch.

-- Note: Because transparent borders are visible on some systems with operating system high contrast settings enabled, transparency cannot be used to create a visual difference between the element that is focused an other elements.
+- Note: Because transparent borders are visible on some systems with operating system high contrast settings enabled, transparency cannot be used to create a visual difference between the element that is focused and other elements.
 Instead of using transparency, the focused element has a thicker border and less padding.
 When an element receives focus, its border changes from zero to two pixels and padding is reduced by two pixels.
-When an element loses focus, its border changes from two pixels to two and padding is increased by two pixels.
+When an element loses focus, its border changes from two pixels to zero and padding is increased by two pixels.

 |Tab||Moves keyboard focus to the